Jeffrey-Sardina/TWIG-TWM-dev/README.md

 ```
 twig/
-    analysis/ -- contains the Jupyer notebook used to create stats and visualisations for the paper
+    analysis/ -- contains the Jupyter notebook used to create stats and visualisations for the paper
     output/ -- contains the raw KGE-output data that TWIG learns to simulate
     rec_construct_1/ -- a mini-library for running TWIG itself
     ---